 2. Their Type of Customer Support

 Listen, you could hire the same people who provide cybersecurity to the government.
-Glitches can still happen, and it’s essential to know that your provider will be available for you 24 hours a day, 7 days a week, regardless of whether there is a big holiday or whether there was a natural disaster.
+Glitches can still happen, and it’s essential to know that your cloud service provider will be available for you 24 hours a day, 7 days a week, regardless of whether there is a big holiday or whether there was a natural disaster.
 Also, read the Service Level Agreement carefully (study it with a business law attorney, if possible).
 If service goes down, in what timeframe can you expect it to be up and running again?
 If their service regularly fails, is there a way for you to get out of that contract?
 Don’t just agree to boilerplate language that means nothing.
 Make sure you get service, at a minimum, for a specific percentage of the time.
 Otherwise, it should be considered a breach, and you should be contractually allowed to terminate the agreement.